-By the time our second year rolled around the wood had warped and rotted out, and we realized that even though they were cedar 12″ by 1″ planks were not the best for building beds.
+By the time our second year rolled around the wood for the best had warped and rotted out.
+We realized that even though they were cedar boards, 12″ by 1″ planks were not the best for building beds.
+I’d suggest 12″ by 2″s now!
 We upgraded from wood to cinder blocks and increase our number of raised beds from three to five.
 We were growing, and already growing ambitiously.

-By this point, we ventured into the idea of some longer term plans and started some asparagus in one bed and some raspberries along the fence in another spot (no in a bed, but nearby).
-We got free woodchips from the city and made nice paths between the beds and planted herbs in the holes of the cinder blocks.
+By this point, we ventured into the idea of some longer term plans in the garden.
+We started some asparagus in one bed and some raspberries along the fence in another spot (no in a bed, but nearby).
+Free woodchips from the city and made nice paths between the beds.
+And we filled the holes in the cinder blocks by planting herbs.
 We kept planting squash that second year and added a few more adventurous things, but weren’t always successful!
 I was very excited to try growing artichoke, but failed miserably, The same with fennel.
 In those beds though I was ecstatic to have successful basil, which I haven’t been successful with since.

-I’ll end this post for now, by saying, if you can, try a raised bed or two, it can be a great gateway into wanting to have a farm of your own.
+I’ll end this post for now, by saying, if you can, try a raised bed or two.
+Start small, do something!
+It can be a great gateway into wanting to have a farm of your own.
 Plus the more space we create to grow our own food at home, the more we help save on food transportation costs and environmental effects of what we eat.